dustywhite7/Econ8310/SlidesCode/2,3 - ARIMA.md

 <br>

-Critically, OLS estimates of this model are invalid.
+This model violates our OLS model assumptions!
+We need tools to overcome this

 ---